aahmetcan01/javacamp/README.md

 # javacamp
-I want to learn Spring so i am writing some java repostories.
+I want to learn Spring so i am writing some java codes.